sethmichel/Distributed-AI-Data-Infrastructure/Design_Docs/Database_&_Connections_Design.md

 		- services will do something like var models []ModelMetadata err := DBServiceClient.Query(ctx, "SELECT ...", &models)
 		- and the file will write the results into models

-model artifacts
-	- artifacts are saved under the key: model:{model_id}:artifact

 - approximetly this
 	1. generate a key